hyperledger/indy-node/docs/requests.md

 The request can be used for
 creation of new DIDs, setting and rotation of verification key, setting and changing of roles.

-- `id` (string):

-    Nym's ID as State Trie key (address or descriptive data).
-It must be unique within the ledger.
-    It must be equal (or be mapped to) the real key of the NYM state in the State Trie.

-- `did` (base58-encoded string):
+- `dest` (base58-encoded string):

     Target DID as base58-encoded string for 16 or 32 bit DID value.
-    It differs from `from` metadata field, where `from` is the DID of the submitter.
+    It differs from `identifier` metadata field, where `identifier` is the DID of the submitter.

-    *Example*: `from` is a DID of a Trust Anchor creating a new DID, and `did` is a newly created DID.
+    *Example*: `identifier` is a DID of a Trust Anchor creating a new DID, and `dest` is a newly created DID.

-- `role` (enum number as integer; optional):
+- `role` (enum number as string; optional):

     Role of a user NYM record being created for.
 One of the following numbers

     - None (common USER)
-    - 0 (TRUSTEE)
+    - "0" (TRUSTEE)
-    - 2 (STEWARD)
+    - "2" (STEWARD)
-    - 101 (TRUST_ANCHOR)
+    - "101" (TRUST_ANCHOR)

   A TRUSTEE can change any Nym's role to None, this stopping it from making any writes (see [roles](https://docs.google.com/spreadsheets/d/1TWXF7NtBjSOaUIBeIH77SyZnawfo91cJ_ns4TR-wsq4/edit#gid=0)).

 - `verkey` (base58-encoded string; optional):

     Target verification key as base58-encoded string.
-If not set, then either the target identifier (`did`) is 32-bit cryptonym CID (this is deprecated), or this is a user under guardianship (doesnt owns the identifier yet).
+If not set, then either the target identifier (`dest`) is 32-bit cryptonym CID (this is deprecated), or this is a user under guardianship (doesnt owns the identifier yet).
-    Verkey can be changed to None by owner, it means that this user goes back under guardianship.

 - `alias` (string; optional):

     NYM's alias.

-If there is no NYM transaction with the specified DID (`did`), then it can be considered as creation of a new DID.
+If there is no NYM transaction with the specified DID (`dest`), then it can be considered as creation of a new DID.

-If there is a NYM transaction with the specified DID (`did`),  then this is update of existing DID.
+If there is a NYM transaction with the specified DID (`dest`),  then this is update of existing DID.
 In this case we can specify only the values we would like to override.
 All unspecified values remain the same.
-So, if key rotation needs to be performed, the owner of the DID needs to send a NYM request with `did` and `verkey` only. `role` and `alias` will stay the same.
+So, if key rotation needs to be performed, the owner of the DID needs to send a NYM request with `dest` and `verkey` only. `role` and `alias` will stay the same.

 *Request Example*:
 ```
 {
-    "type": 1,
-    "version": 1,
-    "serialization": "MSG_PACK",
-    "signature": {
+    'operation': {
-        "type": "ED25519",
-        "values": [
-            "from": "L5AD5g65TDQr1PPHHRoiGf",
-            "value": "4X3skpoEK2DRgZxQ9PwuEvCJpL8JHdQ8X4HDDFyztgqE15DM2ZnkvrAh9bQY16egVinZTzwHqznmnkaFM4jjyDgd"
-        ]
+        'type': '1'
+        'dest': 'N22KY2Dyvmuu2PyyqSFKue',
+        'role': '101',
+        'verkey': '31V83xQnJDkZTSvm796X4MnzZFtUc96Tq6GJtuVkFQBE'
     },

-    "msg": {
-        "type": 1,
-        "version": 1,
+    'identifier': 'L5AD5g65TDQr1PPHHRoiGf',
+    'reqId': 1514213797569745,
-        "protocolVersion": 1,
+    'protocolVersion': 1,

-        "data": {
-            "id": "N22KY2Dyvmuu2PyyqSFKue|01",
-            "did": "N22KY2Dyvmuu2PyyqSFKue",
-            "role": "101",
-            "verkey": "~HmUWn928bnFT6Ephf65YXv"
-        },
-        "metadata": {
-            "reqId": 1514215425836443,
-            "from": "L5AD5g65TDQr1PPHHRoiGf",
-        },
+    'signature': '49W5WP5jr7x1fZhtpAhHFbuUDqUYZ3AKht88gUjrz8TEJZr5MZUPjskpfBFdboLPZXKjbGjutoVascfKiMD5W7Ba',
 }
 ```

 *Reply Example*:
 ```
 {
-    "type": "WRITE_REPLY",
-    "version": 1,
-    "protocolVersion": 1,

-    "data": {

-        "results": [
-            "result": {
-                "txn": {
-                    "type": 1,
-                    "protocolVersion": 1,
-                    "version": 1,

-                    "data": {
-                        "id": "N22KY2Dyvmuu2PyyqSFKue|01",
-                        "did": "N22KY2Dyvmuu2PyyqSFKue",
-                        "role": "101",
-                        "verkey": "~HmUWn928bnFT6Ephf65YXv"
-                    },
-                    "metadata": {
-                        "reqId": 1514215425836443,
-                        "from": "L5AD5g65TDQr1PPHHRoiGf",
-                    },
-                },
+    'op': 'REPLY',
-                "txnMetadata": {
+    'result': {
-                    "version": 1,
+        'type': '101',
+        'identifier': 'L5AD5g65TDQr1PPHHRoiGf',
+        'reqId': 1514213797569745,
+        'signature': '49W5WP5jr7x1fZhtpAhHFbuUDqUYZ3AKht88gUjrz8TEJZr5MZUPjskpfBFdboLPZXKjbGjutoVascfKiMD5W7Ba',
+        'signatures': None,

+        'seqNo': 10,
-                    "creationTime": 1514211268,
+        `txnTime': 1514211268,
-                    "seqNo": 300,
-                },
-                "reqSignature": {
-                    "type": "ED25519",
-                    "values": [
-                        "from": "L5AD5g65TDQr1PPHHRoiGf",
-                        "value": "4X3skpoEK2DRgZxQ9PwuEvCJpL8JHdQ8X4HDDFyztgqE15DM2ZnkvrAh9bQY16egVinZTzwHqznmnkaFM4jjyDgd"
-                    ]
-                },
-            },

-            "multiSignature": {
-                "type": "BLS",
-                "value": "RTyxbErBLcmTHBLj1rYCAEpMMkLnL65kchGni2tQczqzomYWZx9QQpLvnvNN5rD2nXkqaVW3USGak1vyAgvj2ecAKXQZXwcfosmnsBvRrH3M2M7cJeZSVWJCACfxMWuxAoMRtuaE2ABuDz6NFcUctXcSa4rdZFkxh5GoLYFqU4og6b",
-                "from": ["Delta", "Gamma", "Alpha"],
-                "serialization": "MsgPack",
-                "signedState": {
-                    "ledgerMetadata": {
-                        "ledgerId": 1,
-                        "rootHash": "DqQ7G4fgDHBfdfVLrE6DCdYyyED1fY5oKw76aDeFsLVr",
-                        "size": 300,
-                    },
-                    "stateMetadata": {
-                        "timestamp": 1514214795,
-                        "poolRootHash": "TfMhX3KDjrqq94Wj7BHV9sZrgivZyjbHJ3cGRG4h1Zj",
-                        "rootHash": "7Wdj3rrMCZ1R1M78H4xK5jxikmdUUGW2kbfJQ1HoEpK",
-                    },
-                }
-            },

-            "auditProof": ["Cdsoz17SVqPodKpe6xmY2ZgJ9UcywFDZTRgWSAYM96iA", "3phchUcMsnKFk2eZmcySAWm2T5rnzZdEypW7A5SKi1Qt"],
-        ]
-    },
-    "metadata": {
-        "reqId": 1514215425836443,
-        "from": "L5AD5g65TDQr1PPHHRoiGf",
+        'rootHash': '5ecipNPSztrk6X77fYPdepzFRUvLdqBuSqv4M9Mcv2Vn',
+        'auditPath': ['Cdsoz17SVqPodKpe6xmY2ZgJ9UcywFDZTRgWSAYM96iA', '3phchUcMsnKFk2eZmcySAWm2T5rnzZdEypW7A5SKi1Qt'],

+        'dest': 'N22KY2Dyvmuu2PyyqSFKue',
+        'role': '101',
+        'verkey': '31V83xQnJDkZTSvm796X4MnzZFtUc96Tq6GJtuVkFQBE'
     }
 }
 ```